sweet-js/sweet-core/design.markdown

     if tok is /
         if tok-1 is )
             look back to matching (
-            if identifier before ( in "if" "while" "with" "catch" tok is start of regex literal
+            if identifier before ( in "if" "while" "for" "with" tok is start of regex literal
             else
                 tok is divide